vanderkorn/vulgar/README.md

 ## File Structure

-We use the component approach in our starter.
-This is the new standard for developing Angular apps and a great way to ensure maintainable code by encapsulation of our behavior logic.
+We use a modular component approach in our starter.
+This is the new standard for developing not only Angular apps, but modular components across the stack--and a great way to ensure maintainable code by encapsulation of our behavior logic.
 A component is basically a self contained app usually in a single file or a folder with each concern as a file: style, template, specs, e2e, and component class.
 Here's how it looks:

 ```
 vulgar/